stashapp/Stash-Docs/frequently-asked-questions.md

 # Troubleshooting

+## Error: Panic: error initializing configuration: missing the following mandatory settings: generated

+1. Find your `config.yml` file.
+Usually located at `%userprofile%/.stash` or `$HOME/.stash`.
+2. Open it and find `generated:` line.
+3. Replace with or add `generated: absolute_path_to_your_generated_folder`.
+4. Save and try to start Stash.

 ## Known Issues

 - Performer images uploaded in WebP format will not display on versions of Safari prior to version 13 or on anything earlier than MacOS Big Sur.
 This is a [limitation of Safari](https://caniuse.com/webp){:target="_blank"}.
 As a workaround, ensure you are uploading performer images in jpg or png format.